RobinSundmanNilsson/spotify_dashboard/README.md

 - Spotipy credentials are injected via Terraform `TF_VAR_spotipy_*`; they never live in code or images.
 - If you change code, re‑apply Terraform (images rebuild thanks to triggers on source dirs).
 - Ensure Docker Desktop is running before `terraform apply` (buildx step).

-## Troubleshooting
-- **App Service “Application Error”**: Verify `docker_image_name` in Terraform uses just `repo:tag` and `docker_registry_url` is set (already configured).
-A bad registry prefix causes pull failures.
-- **Dagster import errors**: Confirm Spotipy env vars are set; Spotipy client now lazy‑loads, but missing envs will fail at run time.
-- **Image rebuild not happening**: `terraform taint null_resource.build_and_push_* && terraform apply` forces rebuild, but normal code changes should trigger rebuild via hashes.
-- **Missing .env**: `source ../.env` must contain KEY=VALUE lines only; no URLs on their own.

-## What to do next
-- Trigger a full materialization in Dagster; confirm dbt models are fresh.
-- Explore the dashboard via `dashboard_url`; filters are powered by the DuckDB file in Azure Files.
-- Add CI/CD (GitHub Actions) to run `terraform plan` and build images on PRs.